pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 ### Adding new associations

 Now for adding new associations we will need to create some JavaScript that adds new fields.
-What I like to do, is have a link that when you click on it, will add a new tuple of fields.
+What I like to do is to have a link that, when you click on it, will add a new tuple of fields.
 Something like:

 ```slim
 = link_to_add_fields 'Add Product Variant', f, :variants
 ```

-I've wrote this really useful helper method, that will create a link with the `data-form-prepend` attribute containing the entire contents of the `_variant_fields.slim` partial.
-The idea is that when you click on it you will use some simple re-usable JavaScript to append those fields to the end of the form.
+I've written this really useful helper method, that will create a link with the `data-form-prepend` attribute containing the entire contents of the `_variant_fields.slim` partial.
+The idea is that, when you click on it, you will use some simple re-usable JavaScript to append those fields to the end of the form.

-Now the actual helper looks quite complex and messy but bare with me.
+Now the actual helper looks quite complex and messy but bear with me.
 It actually is simple as most of the code just handles the arguments and the key logic rests in the last 7 lines.
 You can place this code in your `application_helper.rb`.